DivineDX/PsychPal/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-We are not an open source project, but all feedback sent to us will be taken into serious consideration.
+PsychPal is open source under MIT License.
+All feedback sent to us will be taken into serious consideration.
 To send us a feedback, please raise a "new issue" under the issues tab of this repository, with a suitable title and label.

 <!-- CONTACT -->